SortingFarmer/Manju/README.md

 # Manju

+> [!INFORMATION]
+> I have given up, any code contained here is free to use :D

 An open source application to browse mangadex, build from the ground up to feel like mangadex.
 If you got any questions, [join our Discord server](https://discord.gg/sk5tBM9nx6).